vtss/openocd-config-vtss/README.md

 The driver installation procedure is documented in "openocd-0.8.0\drivers\libusb-1.0 drivert.txt".
-Follow the instructions and install the WinUSB driver for both Flyswatter2 interfaces (Interface 0 and 1).
+Follow the instructions and install the WinUSB driver for Flyswatter2 Interface 0 (Interface 1 is the USB to Serial UART).
 (Step 4 is necessary in order to see the interfaces in the drop-down list, if Windows have automatically installed drivers for them).